peanut butter go bad

 When it comes to peanut butter, the most significant impact on its durability will be the way it is produced.
 Whether they have stabilizers present in them or not will indicate how long they can last.

-So how long is peanut butter good for?
+So what is peanut butter’s shelf life?
 Here are tips for both types of butter by the time you open them and when you’ve already started using them.

 Commercial Peanut Butter